How to Negotiate Your Salary: 10 Tips to Earn More

 • Maintaining a sense of openness by keeping your arms uncrossed and your chest open

-Throughout the negotiation, you should make sure to also maintain a sense of kindness to both your employer and yourself.
-Despite the different goals that you both might have, the act of negotiation isn’t about creating conflict but instead about resolving it.
+Throughout the negotiation, you should also maintain a sense of kindness to both your employer and yourself.
+Despite the different goals that you both might have, negotiation isn’t about creating conflict but instead about resolving it.

-As a result, you should make sure to stay positive throughout the negotiation to convey that you aren’t there to make unreasonable demands but to make sure that both parties are happy.
+As a result, you should stay positive throughout the negotiation to convey that you aren’t there to make unreasonable demands but to ensure that both parties are happy.
 To embody a sense of kindness through the discussion, you can do the following:

 • Open the conversation by thanking your employer for taking the time to talk with you.